gnomegl/teleslurp/README.md

 2. Crawl all accessible groups for messages from that user
 3. Export the results based on the specified format (JSON or CSV)

-Flags:
+#### Output Format
+When using CSV or JSON export, each message will include:
+- Channel Information:
+  - Title and username
+  - List of channel administrators (if accessible)
+  - Total member count
+  - When the target user joined the channel (if accessible)
+- Message Details:
+  - Message ID and content
+  - Date and time
+  - Direct link to message

+Note: Some channel information may be unavailable depending on your access level and the channel's privacy settings.

+#### Flags
-- `--api-hash string`   Telegram API Hash
+- `--api-hash string`   Telegram API Hash (optional if already set in config)
-- `--api-id int`        Telegram API ID
+- `--api-id int`        Telegram API ID (optional if already set in config)
-- `--api-key string`    TGScan API key
+- `--api-key string`    TGScan API key (optional if already set in config)
+- `--input-file string` Input file containing Telegram channels/groups to search
 - `--csv`               Export results to CSV file
 - `-h, --help`          Help for search command
 - `--json`              Export results to JSON file